Israel says it will test bullet that killed reporter, Palestinians disagree | Law-Order

 "It will take a few days to conduct a ballistic test, with several experts, to ensure that there is an unequivocal assessment," Israeli Deputy Internal Security Minister Yoav Segalovitz told Army Radio.
 Israel has said the person who fired the bullet could only be determined by matching it to a gun in a forensic laboratory.
 Such testing usually requires finding markings on the bullet left by the unique barrel rifling of the gun it was fired from.

 The Israeli military previously said one soldier could have been in a position to fire the fatal shot, suggesting it might only consider that soldier's rifle.
-(Additional reporting by Nidal al-Mughrabi; Writing by Dan Williams; Editing by Edmund Blair)
+(Additional reporting by Nidal al-Mughrabi; Writing by Dan Williams; Editing by Edmund Blair and Raissa Kasolowsky)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)